Reading police officer hit by stolen car 'attempted murder'

 His colleague was unharmed.

-PC Browning has been based at Loddon Valley police station in Reading, since 2003.'A shock'
+PC Browning has been based at Loddon Valley police station in Reading, since 2003.

 The car, with registration number KB07 LBV, was stolen during a burglary in Sonning Common, just outside Reading, on 21 November.

 It was later found abandoned in nearby Corrine Close.